Actuarial-Control-Cycle-T1-2026/group-page-showcase-4a1b/README.md

 - By enforcing boundary limits on variables like claim_count and claim_length it may slightly under-represent absolute worst-case tail behaviours in the raw historical data.

+- Forward Lookg UNcertainty: Our analysis relies on the asusmption that propsective exposure data will be a good reflection of the future.
+This disregards technological developments or expansion plances that may change the risk profile over time

 ## Exploratory Data Analysis (EDA)

 To understand the underlying risk distribution, we conducted extensive EDA.
 This allowed us to map the right-skewed severity tails using logarithmic transformations and identify key physical and human predictors.